-Ten-year-olds are just entering the tween years, and many believe it's time for them to be treated like a big kid.
-They're definitely looking for more independence but aren't quite mature enough for a lot of the responsibility that goes along with it.
+Ten-year-olds are just entering their 'tween years, and many parents believe that it's time for them to start being treated like big kids.
+Kids at this age are definitely looking for more independence but aren't quite mature enough for a lot of the responsibility that goes along with it.

-Still, 10-year-olds aren't too young to get an introduction to working and earning a little of their own money.
-It should be clear to them how they'll be allowed to spend that money, and that school is always their top priority.
-But 10 is a good age to start educating kids about the value of money and how much things cost.
+At 10 years old, kids aren't too young to get an introduction to working and earning a little of their own money.
+It's a good idea to be clear with them how they'll be allowed to spend that money, and that school is always their top priority.
+But 10 years is a good age to start educating kids about the value of money and how much things cost.

-You'll want to start small, and figure out which job might be a good fit for your 10-year-old's personality and maturity level.
-Whenever possible, a test-run or trial period is a good idea.
-But there are plenty of tasks and odd jobs that are suitable for kids this age.
+Let your kids start small, and figure out which jobs might be a good fit for their 10-year-old personality and maturity level.
+Whenever possible, a test-run or trial period is a good idea, and there are plenty of tasks and odd jobs that are suitable for kids this age.

 Most of these jobs won't have a set pay scale, so try to find out what the going rate is in your neighborhood for pre-teens.
 Like any job, the more difficult and time-consuming the work is, the more likely it will pay better.